zurutech/anomaly-toolbox/README.md

 and are automatically downloaded when the user makes a specific choice: ["MNIST", "CorruptedMNIST", "SurfaceCracks"].

 The user can also add its own specific dataset.
 To do this, the new dataset should inherit from the `AnomalyDetectionDataset` abstract class implementing its own `configure` method.
 For a more detailed guide, the user can refer to the `README.md` file inside the `src/anomaly_toolbox/datasets` folder.
-Moreover, at the same location, the user can find a `dummy.py` module with the basic skeleton code to implement a dataset.
+Moreover, in the `examples` folder, the user can find a `dummy.py` module with the basic skeleton code to implement a dataset.

 ## References